yandex-cloud/docs/en/compute/qa/disks.md

 #### What happens to my data when a VM is deleted? {#delete-vm}

 When you select a disk to attach to a VM, you can specify whether the disk should be deleted along with the VM.
-You can choose this option when creating a VM, updating it, and attaching a new disk to it.
+You can choose this option when creating a VM, updating it, or attaching a new disk to it.

 If previously created disks are attached to the VM, they will be detached when the VM is deleted.
 The disk data is preserved and this disk can be attached to another VM in the future.